Make sure you have read the first entry—Pacifiers and Bottle Nipples: Questions and Answers

 A very young baby can be comforted in different ways, either with a pacifier or their thumb.
 They may do it falling asleep, sucking their little fist without a problem.
 However, you must monitor them to ensure they don’t develop the habit of frequently using their thumb.

-Both the Canadian and American Dental Associations suggest the use of a pacifier (if it seems necessary) rather than letting the baby use their thumb (or finger) to satisfy their sucking needs.
+Both the Canadian, the American Dental Associations and the Canadian Pediatric Society suggest the use of a pacifier (if it seems necessary) rather than letting the baby use their thumb (or finger) to satisfy their sucking needs.
+Since it is always easier to break the habit of a pacifier in a child than to suck on their thumb.
 Sucking the thumb will have more risks for dental problems and complicate weaning.
 The recommendations of these two institutions also reveal the importance of never allowing them to suck sweet products or let them fall asleep with a bottle, even with milk!
 These issues can lead to the quick appearance of cavities (bottle cavities).
 Keep the pacifier and bottle nipple very clean by washing them in hot soapy water before rinsing them.

 A rubber pacifier (latex) or a silicone pacifier?

 The benefit of rubber (latex) is that it seems to offer more suppleness and flexibility for pacifiers and bottle nipples.
 This promotes the required muscle work for the baby to develop their jaws.
 On the other hand, the current industry trend seems to promote the use of silicone.
 This reassures parents regarding allergies associated with latex, even if they’re infrequent.
+It must also be said that Health Canada has issued strict rules regarding the use of certain components (nitrosamines), possibly carcinogenic and use to increase the flexibility of rubber pacifiers.
 Silicone pacifiers and bottle nipples are generally less supple than those made from latex, but are still the trend.

 Silicone pacifiers and bottle nipples, because they’re less supple, not facilitate sucking and the optimal development of the child’s facial structures.
 The suppler a pacifier or nipple, the more functional and preferable it will be.
 But unfortunately, due to safety concerns, packaging of these products makes it impossible for parents to verify flexibility when choosing.